dotnet/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 ## Buffering and streaming

-Buffering refers to loading all your query results into memory, whereas streaming means that that EF hands the application a single result each time, never containing the entire resultset in memory.
+Buffering refers to loading all your query results into memory, whereas streaming means that EF hands the application a single result each time, never containing the entire resultset in memory.
 In principle, the memory requirements of a streaming query are fixed - they are the same whether the query returns 1 row or 1000; a buffering query, on the other hand, requires more memory the more rows are returned.
 For queries that result large resultsets, this can be an important performance factor.

 Whether a query buffers or streams depends on how it is evaluated: